This game is expected to be rated PEGI 7

 You do need to click and hold the mouse button to place cards on the map.

-Our Loop Hero Accessibility Report details 18 accessibility features:
+Our Loop Hero Accessibility Report documents 17 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Loop Hero or are games with a similar theme or topic.
 These are good alternative games to Loop Hero.